-8 Tape a line over your marks.
+8 Tape (or draw) a line over your marks.
 When you are finished, you have a clear indication of the boundary for the safe area near the front rail.

-9 To mark the sides of your safe area, tape between the left ends of the front and back tape, and then tape between the right ends of the front and back tape.
+9 To mark the sides of your safe area, tape (or draw) between the left ends of the front and back line, and then tape (or draw) between the right ends of the front and back line.